Battle of Medan: Aftermath

 Indonesia's local government established the People's Army Commando Regiment of Medan in order to continue their resistance against the Allies.
-Commander Initerus led troops in an insurgency against the Allies in Medan until the end of Dutch rule in Indonesia in 1949.
+Commander Initerus led troops in an insurgency against the Allies in Medan until 1949.
+Meanwhile on 30 July 1946, Kelly was promoted to substantive colonel, and on 1 August, he was awarded Commander of the Most Excellent Order of the British Empire (C.B.E.).